headslive/web/contribute.html.md

 you feel like hacking.

-If you wish to make a financial contribution to heads, please send your bitcoins to the following address or heads dies:
+If you wish to make a financial contribution to heads, please send your bitcoins to the following address for parazyd's rent money.

 	1Ho3MCkBBFqaaDLAquz8knKHxPeFJVezzY